Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 4 Best Vlogging Cameras With Flip Screens - Spring 2023 Reviews
+The 5 Best Vlogging Cameras With Flip Screens - Fall 2024

 Best Vlogging Cameras With Flip Screens

-Having a screen that can flip all the way around to face you is a huge benefit for vlogging, allowing you to monitor your recording and ensure you stay in frame and in focus.
-That said, there are a ton of camera options out there, and there's no single best vlogging camera.
+Having a screen that can flip around to face you is a huge benefit for vlogging, since it lets you monitor your video while recording to ensure you stay in frame and in focus.
+There are a ton of camera options out there, and there's no single best flip screen camera for vlogging.
 The most important thing is choosing a camera that fits your budget, ergonomic preferences, and the type of content you'd like to create.

-We've bought and tested over 80 cameras in our lab, and below you'll find our recommendations for the best vlogging cameras with flip screens.
-We've limited these picks to cameras with fully articulated screens—that is, the kind you can flip all the way around at different angles.
+We've bought and tested over 110 cameras in our lab, and below, you'll find our recommendations for the best vlogging cameras with flip screens.
+We've limited these picks to cameras with fully articulated screens—that is, the kind you can flip all the way around at various angles.
 If you aren't so particular about the screen and don't mind options that simply flip up or down 180 degrees, you can also check out our recommendations for the best vlogging cameras, period, or the best mirrorless cameras.
-And if you're interested in more advanced video work, you can take a look at the best cameras for filmmaking instead.
+And if you're interested in more advanced video work, you can look at the best video cameras instead.

 1. Best Vlogging Camera With Flip Screen